 What are Medical Cannabis Card Costs in Utah?

 Try as we might, we were unable to find hard evidence of the likely fees associated with getting an MMJ card in Utah.
-Going by other states, we expect a fee of between $50 and $100 to apply and $200-$300 for a doctor’s consultation.
-You can be fined $100 for not having your card if in possession of weed, or for not having your cannabis properly labeled.
+Going by other states, we expect a cost of between $50 and $100 to apply and $200-$300 for a doctor’s consultation.
+You can be fined $100 for not having your card if in possession of weed.
+A similar fine applies for not having your cannabis correctly labeled.

 Other Important Information on the Utah Medical Marijuana License Process

-According to the existing Act, if you have an MMJ card and live more than 100 miles from a dispensary, you will be legally allowed to grow a maximum of six plants for your own use.
-In this case, your plants need to be grown within a locked and enclosed space not in view from any public place and must be grown outdoors.
+In this case, you must grow your plants in a locked and enclosed space.
+It must remain out of view of any public place and be grown outdoors.
 We have bad news if you live within 600 feet of a community location or 300 feet of another home; you can’t grow weed!

-The terms of Proposition 2 also state that you are not allowed to use cannabis in a way that causes combustion at a temperature of above 750 degrees Fahrenheit.
-This is due to a 2017 study by Portland University which states that smoking weed at temperatures above 750 degrees releases harmful carcinogens.
+The terms of Proposition 2 also state that you may not use cannabis in a way that causes combustion at a temperature of above 750 degrees Fahrenheit.
+This is due to a 2017 study by Portland University, which states that smoking weed at temperatures above 750 degrees releases harmful carcinogens.
 If that part of the law holds, it means you can’t smoke a joint and will need to use a vaporizer instead.

-While you may have to wait until March 2020 to get your MMJ card, if you are caught in possession of weed without a card before July 1, 2020, and can prove you would be eligible, you are given “an affirmative defense to criminal charges.”
-You can also defend yourself against criminal charges for weed possession by saying you are not a Utah resident or have lived in the state for less than 45 days.
+Residents must wait until March 2020 to get their MMJ card.
+However, all is not lost if you are caught in possession of weed without a card before January 2021.
+If you can prove eligibility, you receive “an affirmative defense to criminal charges.”
+You can also defend yourself against criminal charges for weed possession.
+Do this by saying you are not a Utah resident or have lived in the state for less than 45 days.

 If the state adheres to the ‘one dispensary per county per 150,000 people’ rule, it will have approximately 21.